 Francis Bok Human Trafficking Awareness Fellowship

 The Human Trafficking Awareness Program at UCF provides an opportunity for an outstanding undergraduate (at least junior level) or graduate student from UCF to serve as a Francis Bok Human Trafficking Awareness Fellow each semester.
-Click here for more information about the fellowship.
+Click here for more information about the fellowships we award.

-The Fall 2018 Francis Bok Human Trafficking Awareness Fellow is Michelle Murillo.
-She is a senior at the University of Central Florida pursuing an undergraduate degree in Political Science, focusing on International Relations, with a minor in Cognitive Sciences and a Criminal Profiling Certificate.
-She is a member of the Philosophical Society and a part of the Global Leadership Program at the LEAD Scholars Academy.
-Her research interests include trafficking in persons for sexual exploitation and organ removal, meta-ethics and international policy reform on judicial punishment.
-Upon graduation, she plans on pursuing a career in the Federal Bureau of Investigation.
+The Spring 2019 Francis Bok Human Trafficking Awareness Fellow is Erin Reedy.
+She is a senior at the University of Central Florida pursuing an undergraduate degree in Political Science, focusing on International Relations, with a minor in Intelligence and National Security and a certificate in Diplomacy.
+She is the vice president of Pi Sigma Alpha and a member of the Burnett Honors College.
+Her research interests include global peace and security, Islamic terrorism, and the refugee crisis.
+Upon graduation, she plans on pursuing a career in the Department of State.
 A student of Korean, with proficiency in Spanish and Japanese, she has traveled to ten countries, and done archaeology fieldwork in Turks and Caicos.
 To learn about other past fellows and scholars, click here.